f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 Console Access via Built-In Terminal Server
 ==============================================

-You may have a need to access the console of a tenant to diagnose a problem, or to watch it bootup. rSeries provides a built-in terminal server function that will proxy network connections to individual tenant console ports.
-Specific TCP ports on the rSeries F5OS IP address have been reserved and mapped to console ports of as follows:
+You may have a need to access the console of a tenant to diagnose a problem, or to watch it boot up. rSeries provides a built-in terminal server function that will proxy network connections to individual tenant console ports.
+Specific TCP ports on the rSeries F5OS IP address have been reserved and mapped to console ports as follows:

-•	Chassis partition ports 700x map to tenant ID’s (requires tenant name as username)
+•	Chassis partition ports 700x map to tenant IDs (requires tenant name as username)

 Console Access to Tenant via Built-In Terminal Server
 -----------------------------------------------------

-You may have a need to access the console of a tenant to diagnose a problem, or to watch it bootup. rSeries provides a built-in terminal server function that will proxy network connections to a tenant console.
-VIPRION & iSeries provided a **vconsole** capability for vCMP guest access which required a user to authenticate to the device CLI first before they could run the vconsole command.
+You may have a need to access the console of a tenant to diagnose a problem, or to watch it boot up. rSeries provides a built-in terminal server function that will proxy network connections to a tenant console.
+VIPRION and iSeries provided a **vconsole** capability for vCMP guest access, which required a user to authenticate to the device CLI first before they could run the vconsole command.

-When an rSeries tenant is created and deployed a listening ssh port will be configured on port 700x of the F5OS layer (where x is the tenant instance ID).
-After a tenant is created, you will need to set the tenant password and tweak the expiry date to force a password change before a user can connect via the terminal server.
+When an rSeries tenant is created and deployed, a listening ssh port will be configured on port 700x of the F5OS layer (where x is the tenant instance ID).
+After a tenant is created, you will need to set the tenant password and tweak the **Expiry Date** to force a password change before a user can connect via the terminal server.

-Once a tenant is created from the F5OS CLI enter the command **show system aaa authentication**.
+Once a tenant is created from the F5OS CLI, enter the command **show system aaa authentication**.
 Note that there is a **username** that corresponds to each tenant that has been created (tenant1, tenant2, tenant3, etc... but will match the configured name of the tenant) and each of these have the role of **tenant-console**.
 Note the expiry date is set for **1**, which means expired.

 .. code-block:: bash